The Temple Bombing (October 12th, 1958, 3:57 am) and Civil Rights Turning Points with the Protestant White Clergy: A Re-Visitation.

-— (June 17, 2009) Dr. Karchek Sims-Alvarado, (on the faculty at Morehouse College) proudly invites you to this Atlanta University historic unveiling at Fountain Hall, on the Morris Brown College Campus Yard, Tuesday, June 18, 2019.
+— (June 17, 2019) Dr. Karchek Sims-Alvarado, (on the faculty at Morehouse College) presented an Atlanta University historic, 1905, Re-Puposed, Faculty Photo, at an unveiling in front of Fountain Hall, on the Morris Brown College Campus Yard, Tuesday, June 18, 2019.

 Honoring the Herndon, Dubois, Towns & Ware Families

-Atlanta University Faculty Photograph created in front of Historic (Stone) Fountain Hall, 1905
+Atlanta University Faculty Photograph created as a display in front of Historic (Stone) Fountain Hall, 1905.

-Special, Commissioned, Large Mural to be placed in front of Fountain Hall: Reception and Unveiling,
+Special, Commissioned, Large Mural to be placed in front of Fountain Hall: A Reception and Unveiling was held . . .

 Tuesday, June 18th, 3 pm – 4:30 pm